Tipp City, Ohio

 In 1840 John Clark founded Tippecanoe City on the banks of the thriving Miami-Erie Canal, taking the name from William Henry Harrison's presidential campaign slogan, Tippecanoe and Tyler Too!
 The name was shortened years later to Tipp City.

 Tipp City's location 30 minutes north of Dayton in Miami County provides the perfect tie between small town charm and big city convenience.
-Many of the shops in the downtown area are the original stuctures, 89 of which are listed in the National Register of Historic Places.
+Many of the shops in the downtown area are the original structures, 89 of which are listed in the National Register of Historic Places.
 These footprints from the past are still felt today in the rich architectural heritage that is passionately preserved by a restoration board which regulates exterior improvements and new construction in the historic district.
 There are also many attractive homes, rich in historical value, for those who enjoy the architecture of earlier eras.
 While the amenities of urban society are plentiful, the community's quiet personality is carefully preserved for a superior quality of life.

-I-75 and Rt.
-571are the primary routes in and out of Tipp City.
+I-75 and Route 571are the primary routes in and out of Tipp City.
 I-70 is just six miles away.
 Dayton International Airport is 10 miles away.

 Good Samaritan Hospital and Samaritan North Health Center in nearby Englewood provide accessible health care services.
 The Northmont Medical Center is available 7 days a week, no appointment necessary.
 Dettmer Hospital, Stouder Memorial Hospital, and Upper Valley Medical Center are nearby in Troy.